csci5117s24/pixel-pioneers-techshare/README.md

 ![script-deploy-test](/images/script-deploy-test.png)

 Click on `Deploy > Test deployments` and copy the Web App URL.
+When it asks for the type of deployment, click and add `web app`.
 You can execute the script by sending a GET request to the Web App URL, which you can do by entering something like `WEB_APP_URL?id=1&value=9` into your browser.

 If everything worked, you will be redirected to a page saying `The script completed but did not return anything`.
 Now go back to your spreadsheet and you should see the new row of data.